-It’s interesting to see that the peace protestors are going to be active in Faslane Naval Base again.
+It’s interesting to see that the peace protests are going ahead outside the Faslane Naval Base again.
 According to Helensburgh Advertiser, the local Scottish newspaper, talks are being held in advance of a temporary protest camp near Coulport where the warheads for the Trident nuclear submarines are being stored.
 The protest will take place in July 8-14th and I am very tempted to go along!

-The peace protestors were a huge inspiration to me when I was writing the second book in The Englishman series
+The peace protestors were a huge inspiration to me when I was writing the second book in The Nordic Heart Romance series

-When I was researching the camp and the protests for The Navy Wife, I came across these pictures.
-The top one shows the local police pulling protestor off the fence, the second a sign on one of the gates, which had been turned into H.M.
+When I was researching the camp and the protests for The Faithful Heart, I came across these pictures.
+The top one shows the local police pulling a protestor off the fence, the second a sign on one of the gates, which had been turned into H.M.
 MURDER BASE.
 These two incidents were too good not to use as a piece of real life in my books.

-Much of the story in The Navy Wife centers around the peace protest
+Much of the story in The Faithful Heart centers around the peace protest

-The friendship with a member of the CND (Campaign for Nuclear Disarmament) and Kaisa’s political views are just few of the problems she faces as a newly married Navy Wife.
+The friendship with a member of the CND (Campaign for Nuclear Disarmament) and Kaisa’s political views are just a few of the problems she faces as a newly married Navy Wife.
 I loved writing about this pesky, but hopelessly naive and very lonely young woman as she struggles to come to terms with her new life in Britain.
-I have to admit that I too, when I first moved to the UK, faced similar problems.
+I have to admit that I too when I first moved to the UK, faced similar problems.
 Some of what I felt then is described in the books.
 Luckily, my Englishman didn’t serve on what the Navy called the ‘Bombers’ in Faslane, so we were never based up there together.
-I’m quite sure that if he had, we would’ve had very similar troubles brewing in our marriage, as Kaisa and Peter had in their tumultuous relationship.
+I’m quite sure that if he had been on the Polaris nuclear submarines, we would’ve had very similar troubles brewing in our marriage, as Kaisa and Peter had in their tumultuous relationship.

 You can find out more about The Faithful Heart here.